franchev/hangman/README.md

 - Click update webhook

-## Since both configuration will use the same jenkins01 node: Please follow these steps to configure
+## Configuring jenkins01 node: Please follow these steps to configure
 - Create an ec2 instance in AWS: aws provide some simple instruction on how to do create an ec2 instance here: http://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html.
 - In the security group open port 443 for everywhere.
 - Also open port 22 to my IP address in order to ssh to this server for configuration: